xapian/xapian-docsprint/concepts/indexing/databases.rst

 allows the database to be located on a different machine and accessed via a custom TCP protocol.

-It is possible to perform searches across multiple databases at once;
-Xapian will handle merging the results together appropriately.
+It is possible to perform searches across multiple databases at once, and Xapian will handle merging the results together appropriately; this can be used to handle datasets which are too large for a single machine.
+Xapian has also special support for replicating databases to multiple machines, such that only the parts of the database which have been modified are copied; this can be useful for redundancy and load-balancing purposes.

+Xapian also supports a simple file format for listing the locations of a set of databases (either on the local file system, or remote databases).
+Such files are called stub-databases_, and can be used to point to a database when the physical database location may vary; for example, because a new database is being built nightly, and is named according to the date on which it was built.